gvwilson/fiction/voyage/index.md

 concerned, he had fallen in battle; the fact that he was still walking and breathing was an irrelevance.
-If Uws would not kill him and his men, they would have to kill one another, and Uws would still be left with the task of finishing off the last one<span class="sidenote">This may be the first evidence of the emergence of post-Angelic strictures against self-killing.</span>.
+If Uws would not kill him and his men, they would have to kill one another, and Uws would still be left with the task of finishing off the last one<span class="note">This may be the first evidence of the emergence of post-Angelic strictures against self-killing.</span>.
 And there wasn't time for
 debate: the eastern horizon was already bruised.